Sruthisl94/Prediction-of-Original-Extract-concentration-from-NIR-Spectroscopy-Data-of-Beer-Samples-/README.md

 This pipeline ensures that new data follows the same preprocessing steps as the training data before making predictions.

 ### 7. Testing on Unseen Data
-The model was tested on unseen data, which consists of the first 6 rows of the original dataset.
+The model was tested on unseen data (unseen_NIR), which consists of the first 6 rows of the original dataset.
 This was done to validate the performance of the trained pipeline in predicting the original extract concentration.

 ### 8. Saving the Model
-The trained pipeline was saved using joblib, allowing it to be used for future predictions without retraining.
+The trained pipeline was saved using joblib as NIR_model.pkl, allowing it to be used for future predictions without retraining.

+## Results :<br>
+Model Performance:<br>

+Mean Squared Error (MSE): 0.0382
+R² Score: 0.9387

-Technologies Used
+### Technologies Used<br>
-Python Libraries:
+Python Libraries:<br>

-pandas, numpy (Data Processing)
+* pandas, numpy (Data Processing)

-matplotlib, seaborn (Visualization)
+* matplotlib, seaborn (Visualization)

-scipy.signal (Savitzky-Golay Filtering)
+* scipy.signal (Savitzky-Golay Filtering)

-sklearn.decomposition (PCA)
+* sklearn.decomposition (PCA)

-sklearn.cross_decomposition (PLS Regression)
+* sklearn.cross_decomposition (PLS Regression)

-sklearn.pipeline (Machine Learning Pipeline)
+* sklearn.pipeline (Machine Learning Pipeline)

-joblib (Model Saving & Loading)
+* joblib (Model Saving & Loading)

-## Results

-Future Work
+### Future Work
-Implement real-time monitoring system for brewery production.
+* Implement real-time monitoring system for brewery production.

-Compare PLS regression with neural networks for improved accuracy.
+* Compare PLS regression with neural networks for improved accuracy.

-Explore advanced denoising techniques for better signal processing.
+* Explore advanced denoising techniques for better signal processing.

-Contributions
+## Contributions
 Feel free to contribute!
 If you find a bug or want to improve the model, open an issue or submit a pull request.